UPDATED JUL 14, 2020

 Want a practice that goes beyond a sweat fest?
 Yogaview focuses on all elements of yoga, not just the physical.
-While the studio offers conventional Vinyasa classes, you’ll also find other styles of practices, such as self-guided Ashtanga classes, Bow-Spring Method classes, as well as straight-up meditative classes (which are free!).
-They offer a full slate of classes in Bucktown and the suburb of Wilmette, but no matter what you take, it’s always going to be about you.
+While the studio offers conventional Vinyasa classes, you’ll also find other styles of practices, such as self-guided Ashtanga classes, Bow-Spring Method classes, and meditative classes (which are free!).
+Grab your mat and book one of their classes in Bucktown or Wilmette.

 This intimate space is proof that you don’t need high-impact movements to get in a good sweat sesh.
 This River North studio’s mantra is “breathe to the beat”, so some claim they’re the SoulCycle of yoga.
 And in a candle-lit, 98° room, you’ll be feeling the heat immediately.
 Fitt Tip: membership comes with complimentary laundry service, and considering how much you’ll sweat, it’s a huge perk.

 Moksha Yoga Center set-up in Bucktown is a hub within the yoga community.
 In addition to offering a variety of mindful and vigorous flows, Moksha hosts a ton of events, including workshops with nationally-renowned teachers, certification programs, and travel opportunities.
-Plus, you’ll find bodywork sessions, like acupuncture and massages, to help you get your body right.
+Plus, you’ll find bodywork sessions, like acupuncture and massages, to help you heal and feel rejuvenated.

 The name says it all.
 Chicago’s original Bikram yoga studio is hot.
 Like, 105° hot.
-But when it comes to going through that Bikram flow until you think fainting is a real possibility, this studio in Wicker Park, Lincoln Park, and South Loop is the place to do it.
-Of course, that’s when you chill in child’s pose.
+The Bikram flow is known to be intense, so if you think fainting is a real possibility, remember you can always return to child’s pose.
+Check out the studio in Wicker Park, Lincoln Park, or South Loop to get a feel for what made this yoga style take off.

 CorePower is the largest privately-owned chain of yoga studios in the country, but they’re not everywhere.
-That's why we Chicagoans feel so lucky to have nearly 30 studios throughout the city and surrounding areas.
-With so many locations and super-convenient schedules that offer a variety of classes throughout the entire day, we have no excuse to not take advantage of some of the best yoga classes out there.
-And bring a yoga towel, otherwise, your mat will turn into a slip n’ slide by the end of class.
+Luckily, Chicago has nearly 30 studios throughout the city and surrounding areas.
+With so many locations and super-convenient schedules that offer a variety of classes throughout day, it makes getting on your mat far more accessible.
+And don't forget to bring a yoga towel, otherwise, your mat may turn into a slip n’ slide by the end of class.